 The Endangered Species Coalition’s Mission

 The Endangered Species Coalition’s mission is to stop the nation’s at-risk species from getting extinct, especially at the hands of humans.
-The organization aims to protect and restore the habitats of endangered species so that they can heal from the damage that the world has caused them.
+The organization aims to protect and restore the habitats of endangered species to heal from the damage that the world has caused them.

 This organization works tirelessly on the Endangered Species Act- a law that makes it important for each citizen to protect threatened and endangered wildlife, including animals, fish, plants, and insects.
 All places for wild animals need to be protected at all costs.

-The Endangered Species Coalition uses techniques such as education and targeted campaigns to help all Americans become a part of the democratic political process.
-Our network consists of groups of conservation, scientific, education, religious, sporting, outdoor recreation, business, and community organizations that come together to protect the country’s fast-diminishing wildlife.
+The Endangered Species Coalition uses education and targeted campaigns to help all Americans become a part of the democratic political process.
+Our network consists of conservation, scientific, education, religious, sporting, outdoor recreation, business, and community organizations that come together to protect the country’s fast-diminishing wildlife.
 Become a part of our mission today.